What is yoga?

 Some of them are:

-in which you insert the nozzle of a special designed pot into your one nostril.
+in which you insert the nozzle of a specially designed pot into your one nostril.
 It is filled with

 other.
 Rinse each nostril.
-You have to do some special breathing exercises and postures afterwards
+You have to do some special breathing exercises and postures afterward

 to get all the water out.